hyperledger-archives/sawtooth-next-directory/README.md

-# T-Mobile RBAC Blockchain Components
+# Hyperledger Sawtooth Hyper Directory

-This repo contains multiple components which together with a _Hyperledger Sawtooth_ validator, will comprise the "blockchain" components of the T-Mobile _Role Based Access Control_ project.
-The components in this repo include:
+This repo contains multiple components which together with a _Hyperledger Sawtooth_ validator, will comprise the "blockchain" components of the Hyper Directory project.
+The components include:

 - a **server** which provides a REST API for querying blockchain data
 - a **transaction processor** which handles RBAC-specific transaction logic